dpankros/uiuc_cs513_project/part_1.md

 - a menu page count, and
 - the number of dishes on the menu

 Several data inconsistencies exist in this collection.
 5 menu records indicate a different number of pages than are actually stored in the `MenuPage` table, and 217 Menus also differ in the number of Dishes stored versus the number of dishes referenced in the 'dish_count' column.
 In each instance, only the first page number is stored.
 Additionally, some "pages" seemingly contain hundreds of dishes, which calls into question whether the `page_number` column is actually used in a semantically consistent way.

-The physical description field is really a separate collection of "tags" that describe the menu, and these data would thus be better stored as a separate table.
-The occasion field is also potentially representative of tags, but the format varies.
-Some are semi-colon delimited, some are not delimited, and some are encapsulated in hard-brackets (and limited to 8 characters).
+The `physical_description` column is really a separate collection of "tags" that describe the menu, and these data would thus be better stored as a separate table.
+The `occasion` column is also potentially representative of some kind of tag, but the format varies.
+Some are delimited by semi-colon, some are not delimited, and some are encapsulated in hard-brackets (and seemingly limited to 8 characters).

-Most commonly, occasion and physical description are blank or null.
+Most commonly, the occasion and physical description are blank or null.
 Some menus are in fact aggregates of multiple menus, such as ids `31054` and `31230`, that include descriptions such as "62 menus bound into 1 volume".

 `MenuPage` is a collection of information about individual physical pages for a menu.
 It contains a reference to a `menu_id` and a page number.
 (1202 have no page number, however).
 An `image_id` field presumably references an image in another table, but there is no provided table that it references.
 (23 rows in `image_id` include non-numeric values).
 There are also `full_height` and `full_width` fields that seem to indicate an image size in pixels, though some appear incorrect or are altogether missing (such as id 329).
 There is a `uuid` field that stores many distinct values but lacks a consistent format (some are upper case, while most are lower) and there is no indication what it references.
 Finally, 5789 MenuPage rows are missing their referenced Menus.